-- (10)Public sector bodies shall only transmit non-personal data protected on grounds set out in Article 3 confidential data or data protected by intellectual property rights to a re-user which intends to transfer the data to a third country other than a country designated in accordance with paragraph 9 if the re-user undertakes: - to comply with the obligations imposed in accordance with paragraphs 7 to 8 even (a) after the data is transferred to the third country; and - to accept the jurisdiction of the courts of the Member State of the public sector body (b) as regards any dispute related to the compliance with the obligation in point a). - Where Sspecific Union acts adopted in accordance with a legislative procedure may (11)establish that deem certain non-personal data categories held by public sector bodies shall be deemed to be highly sensitive for the purposes of this Article where, their transfer to third coutries may put at risk Union policy objectives, such as safety and public health, or may lead to the risk of re-identification of anonymised data.
-Tthe Commission shall lay down conditions applicable to the transfer to third-countries of such data by be empowered to adopt delegated implementing acts adopted in accordance with the examination procedure referred to in Article 29(2) in accordance with Article 28 supplementing this Regulation by laying down special conditions applicable for transfers to third-countries.
+Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 29 (2).

+Where Specific Union acts adopted in accordance with a legislative procedure may establish that deem certain non-personal data categories held by public sector bodies shall be deemed to be highly sensitive for the purposes of this Article where, their transfer to third countries may put at risk Union policy objectives, such as safety and public health, or may lead to the risk of re-identification of anonymised data.
+The Commission shall lay down conditions applicable to the transfer to third countries of such data by be empowered to adopt delegated implementing acts adopted in accordance with the examination procedure referred to in Article 29(2) in accordance with Article 28 supplementing this Regulation by laying down special conditions applicable for transfers to third countries.

-TREE.2.B LIMITE Those conditions for the transfer to third-countries shall be based on the nature of data categories identified in the Union act and on the grounds for deeming them highly sensitive, non-discriminatory and limited to what is necessary to achieve the public policy objectives identified in the Union law act, such as safety and public health, as well as risks of re-identification of anonymized data for data subjects, in accordance with the Union's international obligations.
+The Those conditions for the transfer to third countries shall be based on the nature of data categories identified in the Union act and on the grounds for deeming them highly sensitive, non discriminatory and limited to what is necessary to achieve the public policy objectives identified in the Union law act, such as safety and public health, as well as risks of re-identification of anonymized data for data subjects, in accordance with the Union's international obligations.

-The conditions They may include terms applicable for the transfer or technical arrangements in this regard, limitations as regards the re-use of data in third-countries or categories of persons which are entitled to transfer such data to third countries or, in exceptional cases, restrictions as regards transfers to third-countries.
+The conditions They may include terms applicable for the transfer or technical arrangements in this regard, limitations as regards the re use of data in third countries or entegories of persons which are entitled to transfer such data to third countries or, in exceptional cases, restrictions as regards transfers to third countries.

-- The natural or legal person to which the right to re-use non-personal data was granted may transfer the data only to those third-countries for which the requirements in paragraphs 9 to 11 are met. - Where the re-user intends to transfer non-personal data to a third country, the public sector body shall inform the data holder about the transfer of data to that third country.
+- (12) The natural or legal person to which the right to re-use non-personal data was granted may transfer the data only to those third-countries for which the requirements in paragraphs 9 to 11 are met. - (13) Where the re-user intends to transfer non-personal data to a third country, the public sector body shall inform the legal entity to which the data relates data holder about the intention to transfer of the data to that third country.